dssg/rcra/import/rcra/README.md

 These files have historical inspection data, waste reporting, facility registration inofrmation etc.

+The script `make_load_scripts.sh` will generate create table statements for each dataset.
-The script `load_rcra_data.sh` will create corresponding tables for each dataset and load it into a PostgreSQL.
+The script `import_rcra_data.sh` will load the tables into a PostgreSQL database.

-This script assumes that the credentials for the PostgreSQL server have been specified in the `ENV` variables.
+This script assumes that the credentials for the PostgreSQL server have been specified in `default_profile`.